 Leaf mold sounds like a weird idea, but it does miraculous things to your garden.
 Let the leaves decompose and when it does, they produce a fantastic earthy smell.
 Leaf mold does not produce that much of nutrients to the soil, but you can enhance the soil structure through these crumbly leaves.
 Leaf mold also attracts beneficial organisms that keep the soil healthy.

 You can provide natural compost to your garden or enhance texture and elements to the soil.
 Leaves should be kept for drying which even a local waste disposal sites can do for you.
 When the leaves turn brown, they are just ready to be mixed with soil.

 Spread the fresh fall leaves over the grass and allow them to dry.
 You can run lawn mowers over them to disperse and let the grass breath.
 Slowly, the leaves will feed the grasses and improve the quality of soil that is constantly in flux.
 Not only this, when the fallen leaves form a layer they form an ecosystem.
 It is in this mini ecosystem animals and insects like earthworms, chipmunks, earthworms etc. thrive.
 If you rake and throw away the fallen leaves you may loose the pupae of the butterflies and in turn there will neither caterpillars not butterflies in your garden.

 Fall leaves can be used as insulation to the tender plants that does not like strong sunlight.
 Fall leaves can be kept in planted containers or circle with stuff leaves and reduce few degrees of protection to the plants.
 When spring occurs, rake them up and use them as compost.

-Use as mulch:
+5. Use as Mulch

 Mulch is one of the finest ideas for plant growth as it acts as a bed under which soil and plant gets proper nourishment.
 If you water the plants, mulch bed retains water and slowly takes them under the surface of soil.
 Mulch forms an airy cushion and attracts beneficial organisms to live under this shed.
 It also suppresses weeds and fertilizes the soil as they break down.
-Why spend a fortune on mulch and fertilizers when you can prepare your own?